-The story goes that half the way on a long-haul, international flight, a faulty plane is forced to land off its course, leaving a few passengers from around the world stuck in the same, far off place.
-Over a few days in a troubled hotel, the passengers connect and then decide to stay and start a life and business together during what becomes a historic time in that new and different land.
+THE LINE — One night on a long-haul, international flight, a faulty plane is forced to land off its course, leaving a few passengers from around the world stuck in the same, far off place.
+Over a few days in a troubled hotel, the passengers connect and then decide to stay and start a life and business together during what becomes a historic time in that new and different place.

 “Devika”